 - Enjoy your university experience!

-- Seek life balance, schedule breaks, and explore things you enjoy and meeting new people.
+- Seek life balance, schedule breaks, and explore things you enjoy.

 Tips for university lectures

 - Prepare by doing any assigned readings and reviewing your previous notes.
-By doing so, you are more likely to be an active listener in class, take notes efficiently and understand lecture content thoroughly.
+By doing so, you are more likely to understand lecture content thoroughly.

 - Enhance your learning by organizing your notes well: